PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 More Applications
 -----------------

-The following documents describe more applications for the PATRIC CLI.
+The following documents describe more applications for the BV-BRC CLI.

 #. :ref:`cli-clustering`
 #. :ref:`cli-signature-clusters`